jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     cat /etc/*release*
     ```

-    If you don't see the version number 7.0 or higher, please update your operating system.
+    If you don't see the version number 7.0 or higher in the listing, please update your operating system.

 1. Open a browser and navigate to https://github.com/PowerShell/PowerShell/releases.
 Then click **Latest release**.